Forener01/Drone_thesis_2017_old/Misc/Notes_ROS_tuto.md

   - ctrl + c: generates an interrupt signal.
   - ctrl + z: suspend the process, allowing it to be resumed at a later point.
   - ctrl + d: sends an end-of-file signal.
+- If ros cannot start due to an invisible already running ros session, use the following commands:
+  - killall -9 roscore
+  - killall -9 rosmaster

 # Rospack et log
 - Rospack gives info about a package => # rospack find [package_name]